 Leverage the one-on-one meetings with sales reps we mentioned earlier, and develop a personalized strategy based on your sales rep’s role or account they are working on.
 Each client’s needs vary, so you want to ensure that your sales reps are in the best position to succeed.
 By focusing on individual team members, you can get a clear picture of what issues your team is facing.
 You can track team-wide barriers, as well as nail down individual issues.

 Sales are known to be a beast and can burn out even the hungriest of sales reps.
-It’s possible that your sales already have a compensation package, but to keep your team motivated, having some incentives in place can be helpful.
+It’s possible that your sales already has a compensation package, but to keep your team motivated, having some incentives in place can be helpful.
 Money can be the ultimate motivator for some people, but it never hurts to get creative to shake things up.

 Try some tactics like free lunch for sales meetings set in the week, or you can even let a seller have the last Friday off in the month if they hit their monthly sales numbers.
 Putting incentives in place will keep your sales reps focused and create a competitive and fun environment for your team.
 And when you are enjoying what you are doing, that’s when you can see great success.